SAN DIEGO, CA--(Marketwired - Jun 20, 2013) - Quidel Corporation (

 Sofia is the brand name for Quidel's next-generation, immunoassay system.
-The Sofia Analyzer and Sofia RSV FIA employ unique immunofluorescence chemistry, advanced lateral flow technology, and failure alert and fail-safe systems designed to ensure a reliable, objective, highly accurate, diagnostic result within fifteen (15) minutes of application of the patient's specimen.
+The Sofia Analyzer and Sofia Strep A FIA combine unique immunofluorescence chemistry, advanced lateral flow technology, and failure alert and fail-safe systems designed to ensure a reliable, objective, highly accurate, diagnostic result within five (5) minutes of application of the patient's specimen.

-The 510(k) clearance allows Quidel to market and sell its new Sofia RSV FIA in the United States.
-The Sofia Analyzer was 510(k) cleared in October of 2011 and CLIA-waived in April 2012.
-In addition to the RSV FIA, Sofia now enables rapid immunofluorescence assays for three other FDA-cleared FIAs: Influenza A+B FIA, received Clinical Laboratory Improvement Amendments (CLIA) waiver by the U.S. FDA in April of 2012.
+The 510(k) clearance allows Quidel to market and sell its new Sofia Strep A FIA in the United States.
+The Sofia Analyzer was 510(k) cleared in October of 2011, and its first test, the Sofia Influenza A+B FIA, received Clinical Laboratory Improvement Amendments (CLIA) waiver by the U.S. FDA in April of 2012.

 About Quidel Corporation